Online Dominating Set: The Cost of Being Incremental

 \section{The Cost of Being Incremental}

 This section is devoted to comparing the performance of \incr algorithms and \offopt.
 Since \offopt{} performs at least as well as \onopt and \onopt performs at least as well as any online algorithm, each lower bound in Table~\ref{table:any-offopt} is at least the maximum of the corresponding lower bound in Table~\ref{table:any-onopt} and the corresponding lower bound for $\croff(\onopt)$.
-Similarly, each upper bound in Table~\ref{table:any-onopt} and corresponding upper bound for $\croff(\onopt)$ is at least the corresponding upper bound in Table~\ref{table:any-offopt}.
+Similarly, each upper bound in Table~\ref{table:any-onopt} is at most the corresponding upper bound in Table~\ref{table:any-offopt}.
 In both cases, we mention only bounds that cannot be obtained in this way from cases considered already.
+We first give two positive results.